DartVadius/yml/README.md

 - tour (tour)

 How to use:
+<?php
 use DartVadius\YmlGenerator\YmlFactory;

-Creating header of yml document
+//Creating header of yml document

 $head = YmlFactory::getYml('head');

-You can setting up header by few ways:
+//You can setting up header by few ways:

-1. Main part of settings you can set by config file (/offer/config/config.php)
+//1.
+Main part of settings you can set by config file (/offer/config/config.php)

-2. Or using method setAllValues:
+//2.
+Or using method setAllValues:

     $head->setAllValues($values);

-    where $values is array ['tag name' => 'value'], for example:
+// where $values is array ['tag name' => 'value'], for example:

     [
         'name' => 'company name',